 When a business purchases inventory to resell, they can do so without paying sales tax.
 In order to do so, the retailer will need to provide a North Dakota Certificate of Resale to their vendor.

 Learn more about what a resale certificate is, how to get one, and more.

 What is a Certificate of Resale?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Office of State Tax Commissioner.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the North Dakota Office of State Tax Commissioner.